 The identity field specifies a name or a wildcard name.
 Normally, this is the name of the TSIG or SIG(0) key used to sign the update request.
 When a TKEY exchange has been used to create a shared secret, the identity of the shared secret is the same as the identity of the key used to authenticate the TKEY exchange.
+TKEY is also the negotiation method used by GSS-TSIG, which establishes an identity that is the Kerberos principal of the client, such as "user@host.domain".
 When the identity field specifies a wildcard name, it is subject to DNS wildcard expansion, so the rule will apply to multiple identities.
 The identity field must contain a fully-qualified domain name.